Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 The narration, as well as explaining the narrative for the audience, rewinds and fast forwards itself to what Jack says and so creates an MTV-like *groan* effect where everything is explained in due course.
 In terms of genre, there are no clear lines of what the film can be classed as.
 It shares conventions with the thriller and with certain crime dramas but there is nothing for sure, which further classes Fight Club as a post modern text.
 Even though it was an early 'mainstream indie' it managed to rock conventions beyond what anyone could have expected at the time.

 I think for me, the soundtrack was quite unforgettable.
 Even now, I don't recollect the film when I hear any of the songs.
-I think this was the main flaw of the film.
+I think this was the main flaws of the film.
 The tracks were just thrown in for the sake of making the film more alternative.
 Maybe it was just there to make you feel a sense of unbelonging which Jack himself felt.
 But thats probably a load of shit.

 One of the last great films of the 20th century and a must see for anyone with a penchant for the weird, wonderful and whimsical.